Ogimly/nodejs2022Q4-service/README.md

 Access token you can receive after login
 ![image](https://user-images.githubusercontent.com/101447709/221406750-563f84b7-ac37-4cc0-8f53-0309be74328e.png)

+For Refresh rout you can also type your refresh token for authorization

 ## Logging

 Logs are written to `logs` folder and additionally errors are written to `errors` folder, the structure of folders is as follows: